Syndace/python-xeddsa/README.md

 ## Documentation ##

-View the documentation on [readthedocs.io](https://python-xeddsa.readthedocs.io/) or build it locally, which requires the Python packages listed in `docs/requirements.txt`.
+View the documentation on [readthedocs.io](https://python-xeddsa.readthedocs.io/) or build it locally.
+Additional requirements to build the docs can be installed using `pip install .[docs]`.
 With all dependencies installed, run `make html` in the `docs/` directory.
 You can find the generated documentation in `docs/_build/html/`.